Irish Wolfhound Common Health Concerns

 Dilated cardiomyopathy (DCM)

 DCM is the second leading cause of heart disease in all dogs and is a devastating disease.
 DCM is a failure of the heart muscles to pump blood effectively.
-The heart contractions are weak and blood is not pumped through the body efficiently.
-In short, the best technical explanation is from Cornell University that explains:
+The heart contractions are weak, and blood is not pumped through the body efficiently.
+In short, the best technical explanation is from Cornell University, which explains:

 DCM treatment options will depend on how far the disease has progressed.
 But, it DOES NOT HAVE to get to this point!

-Patients presenting symptoms of congestive heart failure nearly always have a worse prognosis than those that are not in congestive heart failure at diagnosis.
+Patients presenting symptoms of congestive heart failure nearly always have a worse prognosis than those who are not in congestive heart failure at diagnosis.
 If caught early, medical therapy may provide significant improvement in lifespan and quality of life in affected dogs.
-For this reason, the Orthopedic Foundation for Animals (OFA) in consultation with the American College of Veterinary Internal Medicine (ACVIM), has instituted the Advanced Cardiac Database (ACA) which has become the new standard for canine cardiac exams.
+For this reason, the Orthopedic Foundation for Animals (OFA), in consultation with the American College of Veterinary Internal Medicine (ACVIM), has instituted the Advanced Cardiac Database (ACA), which has become the new standard for canine cardiac exams.

 The rule to live by: Irish Wolfhounds Require Advanced Cardiac Screenings/Evaluations Beginning at Two Years of Age and Every Year Forward